robak86/hardwired/README.md

   });
   ```

-This example demonstrates:

-- **Dependency Injection**: How to inject dependencies (`config` and `logger`) into the `ApiClient` class.
-- **Singleton Usage**: Both `config` and `logger` are singletons, ensuring only one instance exists throughout the application.
-- **Functional API**: Using the `fn` and `cls` helpers to define dependencies in a functional and type-safe way.
-- **Lazy Evaluation**: Instances are created only when they are first requested from the container.
-- **Type Safety**: All dependencies and their usages are checked at compile time

-> Note: Although it may initially seem unnecessary to use `value` for static values, the created definition has its own unique identity and can be [bound](#definitions-binding) to different value during container configuration.

 ## Core Concepts

+To effectively use Hardwired, it's essential to understand its core concepts:

 ### Definitions

-A **Definition** in Hardwired is an object that describes how to create an instance of a dependency.
-It includes information about the dependency's lifetime (singleton, scoped, transient) and how it should be instantiated.
+A Definition in Hardwired is an object that describes how to create an instance of a dependency.
+It includes information about the dependency's lifetime (singleton, scoped, or transient) and how it should be instantiated.
 Definitions are the building blocks of your dependency graph.
 They can depend on other definitions, allowing you to model complex relationships between components.

-To create a definition in Hardwired, you use the [`fn`](#function-based-definitions) function, which takes a factory function as an argument.
-The factory function is responsible for creating the instance of the dependency.
-The factory function is called with a container instance allowing requesting other dependencies from the container.

-To create a definition for a class, you can use the [`cls`](#class-definitions) function, which takes the class constructor and its dependencies as arguments.
+You create definitions using the [`fn`](#function-based-definitions) function for functions or the [`cls`](#class-definitions) function for classes.

 ### Container